Stochastic Greedy Algorithms For Multiple Measurement Vectors: Convergence Analysis

-where the contraction coefficient $\kappa$ for MStoGradMP is given in \eqref{eqn:kappa_MStoGradMP}, which implies that MStoGradMP converges faster than CStoGradMP in this case due to the smaller contraction coefficient.
+If, in addition, $\alpha_{4k}=\rho_{4k}^-$, then we have $\widetilde{\kappa}=2\kappa$, where the contraction coefficient $\kappa$ for MStoGradMP is given in \eqref{eqn:kappa_MStoGradMP}, which implies that MStoGradMP converges faster than CStoGradMP in this case due to the smaller contraction coefficient.
 Compared with MStoIHT, MStoGradMP has even larger convergence improvement in terms of recovery accuracy and running time. \end{proof}

+\textbf{Remark.} Convergence analysis in this section provides useful theoretical tools to compare the proposed MMV stochastic greedy algorithms and their SMV counterparts.
+First, we provide general guarantees via contraction coefficients for all proposed algorithms in Theorems \ref{thm1}, \ref{thm:SMVStoIHT}, \ref{thm2} and \ref{thm:SMVStoGradMP}.
+Since the contraction coefficient controls the convergence speed of each algorithm, it can provide theoretical guidance on parameter selection in such type of stochastic greedy algorithms.
+Second, the complicated form of $\kappa$ and $\hat{\kappa}$ can be simplified in some special cases, e.g., the case when $\eta=1$.
+Lastly, the relationship $\kappa=\hat{\kappa}/\sqrt{2}$ indicates why MStoIHT/MStoGradMP performs better than CStoIHT/CStoGradMP in expectation.